 Teaching online is a common way more and more people are making money online.
 Whether you’re looking for a side gig to bring in some extra cash, or you want to completely change careers, to teach online can be a great solution.

-Many people are hesitant about teaching online.
+But many people are hesitant about teaching online.
 Sometimes it seems too good to be true.
 Can you really make money teaching online?

 In this post, we’ll cover some of the key aspects of how to teach online and provide the key information you will need to get started.